audacity/audacity-support/audio-editing/splitting-a-recording-into-separate-tracks/manage-macros.md

 ### Error: Batch command not recognized

 This error may sometimes occur for one or more commands in a Macro when updating from a previous Audacity version.
-The error may also occur if users sharing Macro have different Audacity versions or different versions of the plug-ins used in the Macro.
+The error may also occur if users sharing Macro have different Audacity versions or different versions of the plugins used in the Macro.
 The error will occur if:

 * any command in the Macro uses a different text format than that recognized by the version of Audacity in use
-* any plug-ins listed in the Macro are missing, in an incorrect location or are incompatible with the version of Audacity in use.
+* any plugins listed in the Macro are missing, in an incorrect location or are incompatible with the version of Audacity in use.

-To resolve these errors, ensure you have compatible versions of all required plug-ins and that the plug-ins are [installed correctly](https://manual.audacityteam.org/man/faq\_installation\_and\_plug\_ins.html#plug-ins).
+To resolve these errors, ensure you have compatible versions of all required plugins and that the plugins are [installed correctly](https://manual.audacityteam.org/man/faq\_installation\_and\_plug\_ins.html#plug-ins).
 If necessary, use the **Manage Macros** dialog to delete the command that fails then insert a replacement command for the same effect from the **Select Command** dialog.